ta-data-lis/Project-Week-4-Tableau/README.md

 **Overall**

-- Graphs highlights significant finding or conclusions
+- Graphs highlight significant finding or conclusions
 - No addition of unnecessary graphs
 - Individual chart elements work together to reinforce the overarching takeaway message